Ninjacop/CLRPG/README.md

 ## Usage

-To run this program, you need a Common Lisp REPL: I used CLisp to test this project, which can be found [here](http://www.gnu.org/software/clisp/)
+To run this program, you need ALL the files downloaded (except the README) and you need a Common Lisp REPL: I used CLisp to test this project, which can be found [here](http://www.gnu.org/software/clisp/)

 In the REPL, type